srutilayamani/cse15l-lab-reports/LabReport4.md

 ![Image](login.png)

 ## Step 2
 Next, you need to clone the forked repository that is now in your GitHub account.
 Open up the fork repository in your search engine.
-Click on code and you should see a link.
+Click on code and switch the tab to the "SSH" tab.
+You should see a link.
 Click the button with the two overlapping squares to copy the link.
 You should see a checkmark to confirm that the link has been copies.
 Your screen should look like this:
 ![Image](linkcorrect.png)

 Navigate back to your terminal and type `git clone` followed by the link you just copied.
 Press `<return>` to clone the repository.
 Your terminal should look something like this: